cheap-glitch/vuex-plugin-save-state/README.md

 			/**
 			 * The storage key for the state object.
 			 * You can use this to do basic versioning
-			 * on your store properties.
+			 * on your store state.
 			 *
 			 * Default value: 'vuex'
 			 */
 			namespace: 'myapp',

 			/**
-			 * Whether all store properties should be
+			 * Whether all state properties should be
 			 * saved by default or not.
 			 *
 			 * Default value: false